adriangalera/adriangalera.github.io/src/content/blog/2021-02-18-standalone-app-raspberry-pi.md

 `pyinstaller` is installed in order to generate the executable file of the backend

-<h4>Pipeline</h4>
+#### Pipeline

 The pipeline contains four stages:

 - test: unit tests of the backend and frontend
 - release: to generate semantic versioned tags of the project
 - build: to generate the standalone executable file of the backend and the web site for the frontend.
-Thanks to <a href="https://threedots.tech/post/automatic-semantic-versioning-in-gitlab-ci/">https://threedots.tech/post/automatic-semantic-versioning-in-gitlab-ci/</a>
+Thanks to <a href="https://threedots.tech/post/automatic-semantic-versioning-in-gitlab-ci/">[https://threedots.tech/post/automatic-semantic-versioning-in-gitlab-ci/](https://threedots.tech/post/automatic-semantic-versioning-in-gitlab-ci/)</a>
 - publish: I decided to store the generated artifacts within the Gitlab Package Registry

 ```yaml